Sir-Ian/1004_Mortgage/README.md

 The `raw_fields` object returned by `/uad/validate` keeps the full set (value, confidence, and whether a fallback payload was used) so you can extend the schema as needed.

+## Canonical payload coverage

+`schema/uad_1004_v1.json` now includes three top-level sections:

+- **subject** – Address, parcel, tax, and HOA indicators for the property under review.
+- **contract** – Assignment type, pricing, and offer-level metadata.
+- **appraiser** – Name, firm, contact details, appraised value, effective/signature dates, property-status selections, and the company/property addresses lifted directly from the Azure raw fields.

+The `/uad/validate` response also returns:

+- `missing_fields` – Flattened paths whose extracted values are empty or marked as `(None Selected)` by Azure.
+- `low_confidence_fields` – Leaf fields with confidence below the configurable threshold.
+- `business_flags` – A dedicated space for higher-level heuristics.
+Currently it records `(None Selected)` findings and is ready for additional rules as underwriting logic matures.

 ## Development

 ```bash